izaktumz-zz/PasswordChecker/README.md

  -It takes two parameters, the password and required length -The method returns true if the password has all the required characters and the required length otherwise returns false.

+ 3.GeneratePassword

+   -It takes one parameter,the password length
+   -The method returns a password with a combination of numbers,lowercase,uppercase and special characters of the required length.